explorer495/mkdocs-test/docs/diy/20-mega-easy.md

 TODO This page needs pictures inserting.

+The instructions below detail the steps required to use an EX8874 motor shield.

+DO NOT USE ANY OTHER SHIELD TYPE WITHOUT FIRST CHECKING OUR DETAILED INSTRUCTIONS FOR THAT SHIELD.

 ## What you need

 To build a basic DIY Command Station in easy steps you will need: